liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 ![Figure 10.4: Our Event Listing portlet class can access these methods of `EventLocalServiceUtil`, many of which enable CRUD operations.](../../images/local-service-util-outline.png)

 Portlet classes should only have access to the LocalServiceUtil classes.
-LocalServiceUtil classes, in turn, call the LocalServiceImpl classes.
+LocalServiceUtil classes, in turn, call their injected LocalServiceImpl classes.
 Notice in the figure above that `EventLocalServiceUtil` has a private instance variable called `_service`. `_service` is an instance variable of type `EventLocalService` which gets an instance of `EventLocalServiceImpl` at runtime via dependency injection.
 So all the methods of `EventLocalServiceUtil` internally call corresponding methods of `EventLocalServiceImpl` at runtime to